Mark Cavendish: 2013

-On 23 June, Cavendish won the British national road race championship, around the street circuit in Glasgow.
+In June, Cavendish won the British National Road Race Championships, held around a circuit in Glasgow city centre.
 He overtook David Millar on the home straight and held off a challenge by Ian Stannard, who recovered from a puncture in the penultimate lap to claim silver.
 In July, he won stage five of the Tour de France, giving him twenty-four career Tour stage wins.
 He was greeted on the line by André Darrigade, the previous record holder for most Tour stages won by a sprinter.
 In the eleventh stage, a 33 km individual time trial, a spectator doused Cavendish with urine.
-On the thirteenth stage from Tours to Saint-Amand-Montrond, he rode with a fourteen-man breakaway with 30 km to go and out-sprinted Peter Sagan to win the stage—his 25th Tour de France stage win.
-Later that month Cavendish decided to ride the Danmark Rundt winning the race's final stage.

-In September, he returned to the track for the first time since the 2008 Olympic Games in Beijing, competing at the velodrome in Ghent for the International Belgian Open.
-Finishing second in the scratch race and third in the madison with Owain Doull, Cavendish had not ruled out the prospect of competing in the 2016 Olympics in Rio de Janeiro having earned enough points to qualify for the UCI Track Cycling World Cup Classics.
-On 18 September, Cavendish won stage four of the Tour of Britain, outsprinting Elia Viviani in Llanberis in the Snowdonia national park.
-He repeated the win three days later to take stage seven—again out-sprinting Italy's Elia Viviani to the finish on Guildford High Street.
+On stage 13 from Tours to Saint-Amand-Montrond, he rode with a 14-man breakaway with 30 km to go and out-sprinted Peter Sagan to win the stage—his 25th Tour de France stage win.
+Later that month Cavendish decided to ride the Danmark Rundt, winning the race's final stage.
+In September, he returned to the track for the first time since the 2008 Summer Olympics in Beijing, competing in the International Belgian Open in Ghent.
+Finishing second in the scratch race and third in the madison with Owain Doull, Cavendish had not ruled out the prospect of competing in the 2016 Summer Olympics in Rio de Janeiro having earned enough points to qualify for the UCI Track Cycling World Cup Classics.
+Returning to the road, Cavendish won stage four of the Tour of Britain, outsprinting Elia Viviani in Llanberis.
+He repeated the win three days later, again out-sprinting Viviani to take stage seven in Guildford.
 He also won the final stage in London the next day.